 Many households are also headed by single women with several children who have not yet experienced a volcanic eruption.
 Vulnerability is thus principally embedded in daily activities and cultural factors (Fig. 5).
 These results highlight why the community does not perceive volcanic threat as the main threat (only 12.8% of the respondents).
+People have identified other human-induced threats as more important such as

-People have identified other human-induced threats as more important such as alcoholism and violence (26.6%), and crops disease (19.1%).
+5 People have identified other human-induced threats as more important such alcoholism and violence (26.6 %), and crops disease (19.1 %).

 The vulnerabilities derived from socioeconomic factors are indeed major determinant of risk face by the people in Chã das Calderas.
 Still, people possess some strengths and resources which provide them capacities to face volcanic hazard and to recover from their impacts.
+Among the most important resources include the great diversity

-Among the most important resources include the great diversity of the farming products throughout the year, the reliability of local associations as supports for farmers to market their products, and the presence of a permanent liaison officer who could lobby for assistances and supports from the municipality of Santa Catarina, etc. Although weaknesses have been identified in the social structure at Cha, it can be translated to strength in case of volcanic crisis in at least two ways.
+- from their impacts.
+Among the most important resources include the great diversity of the farming products throughout the year, the reliability of local associations as supports for farmers to market their products, and the presence of a permanent liaison officer who could lobby for assistances and supports from the municipality of Santa Catarina, etc. Although weaknesses have been identified in the social structure at - 15 Cha, it can be translated to strength in case of volcanic crisis in at least two ways.
 Firstly, owing to the persistence of polygamy (or "serial monogamy"), extended families in Cape Verde are extremely large and members are distributed in several villages including those outside the caldera.
-During the 1995 eruption, many people who evacuated from Chã relied on their relatives in other villages for assistance which could not be provided by the government (e.g., boarding of evacuated livestock on land owned by extended family members in areas not affected by the eruption which permit people to preserve their capital in the form of livestock).
+During the 1995 eruption, many people who evacuated from Chã relied on their relatives in other villages for assistance which - 20 could not be provided by the government (e.g., boarding of evacuated livestock on land owned by extended family members in areas not affected by the eruption which permit people to preserve their capital in the form of livestock).
 Secondly, in times of disasters, a large number of Cape Verdeans overseas workers and expatriates send emergency remittances for their affected families in order to recover.
-The remittances from abroad directly uplift as well the national economy.
+The remittances 25 from abroad directly uplift as well the national economy.